mccgr/asic/asic_bulk_extract.md

     * `LMSG`: Limited by Both Shares and Guarantees.
 The member has the liability as a shareholder (to the extent of the amount unpaid on his shares) and as a guarantor (to the amount nominated in the Memorandum) in the event of a winding up.
     * `NLIA`: No Liability Company.
 Mining companies only.
 No legal obligations on the shareholder to pay calls on their shares, e.g. Sterling Silver NL.
     * `UNLM`: Unlimited Company.
 Is formed on the principle that there is no limit on the liability of the members.
 Simply, an incorporated partnership, e.g. Mercantile Services Pty, Solicitors.
+    * `NONE`: Does not have an equivalent Australian liability

  - `subclass`: this field signifies the subclass of the entity, given as a four-character string.
 Same as the `Sub Class` column of the original csv.
 Thus, from the guide, the possible values of this field are: